Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Model verification techniques and robustness analysis

-\paragraph{Evaluation.} To evaluate the stability of log probabilities across different environments, we conducted testing using token-level log probabilities from greedy decoding on UltraChat Queries \citep{ding2023enhancing}.
-We compared outputs across different versions of different inference frameworks (vLLM \citep{kwon2023efficient} and Hugging Face Transformers), hardware configurations (H100 and A100 GPUs).
-In Figure \ref{fig:logprobs}, we show the log probabilities differences for the first 20 generated tokens of 2 sample generations.
-More samples can be found in Figure \ref{fig:Logprobs2}.
+\textbf{Evaluation. } To assess stability, we compare token-level log probabilities from greedy decoding on UltraChat queries, across multiple inference frameworks (vLLM \citep{kwon2023efficient} vs.\ Hugging Face Transformers \citep{wolf-etal-2020-transformers}), GPU types (H100, A100), and software versions.
+Figure~\ref{fig:logprobs} shows that even for the same model, logprob traces for the first 20 tokens can diverge across stacks.
+On the subset of completions where the generated tokens agreed, we further compare the magnitude of the assigned log probabilities and find minor variations across environments.
+Additional examples are given in Appendix~\ref{sec:embedding}.

-\paragraph{Weakness.} In Figure \ref{fig:logprobs}, we can observe that even in a controlled environment, logprobs still exhibit instability in early tokens across different software and hardware configurations.
-In practice, API providers serve multiple requests simultaneously, and different optimization techniques like continuous batching may also affect the results.
-As discussed in Section \ref{sec:greedy-decoding}, the results from different API providers can even show token-level differences.
-In addition, this method cannot work on proprietary model since it requires white-box access to the reference model.
-Almost all API providers do not give the full logprobs access.
-If the full logprobs is provided, auditors may verify the served model by reconstructing the hidden dimension or output subspace, which is discussed in Appendix \ref{sec:embedding}.